fezboy/first-discord-bot/README.md

 # My first bot

-This is a simple discord bot written in node.js with discord.io.  says 'pong' if you say 'ping'
+This is a simple discord bot written in node.js with discord.io.
+It says 'pong' if you say 'ping'